Tent Camping for Beginners: Everything to Know

 - Headlamp or solar camp light

-Always go a tad bigger on the tent size.
-My husband and I have a two person tent, but it is not very comfortable for us to squeeze into together unless we are backpacking.
-So, we also have a four person tent that gives us more room when we go car camping.
+Always go a tad bigger on the tent size when car camping.
+My husband and I have a two-person tent, but it is not very comfortable for us to squeeze into together unless we are backpacking.
+So, we also have a four-person tent that gives us more room when we go car camping.

-Think about what kind of climate you will be camping in.
-Most people camp in the spring and summer during their first camping trips.
+Think about what kind of climate you will be in: Most people camp in the spring and summer during their first camping trips.

 Always make sure your tent is rainproof before your first trip.